hildebrandmw/de10lite-hdl/README.md

 When I have time, I will endeavor to make examples more complete and wholly synthesizeable.

+Where appropriate, Makefiles will be included for building and executing simulations using icarus-verilog.

 Please contact me if you have any questions.

 # Contents